 Global brands experience a number of difficulties when controlling and managing their brand.
 Brands can fall foul to actions like renegade spend and using off-brand material.
 Ultimately, this subtracts from the desired brand message.

-Web2Print provides a Brand Management solution (also known as Marketing Resource Management) which means that the correct materials are used for the right project – the right logo and branding are used.
+Web2Print provides a Brand Management Solution (also known as Marketing Resource Management) which means that you can control edits to the marketing material such as font, colour, placement and image selection.
 By utilising DAM (Digital Asset Management), it means that the brand can keep all of their images, files, etc all in one centralised location, which can be accessed from anywhere in the world, so that teams can create and purchase their printed items within a timely fashion.
 Using a Web2Print solution such as Coreprint does not mean that only one printer can be used.
 Printers anywhere in the world can be assigned to have jobs submitted to them.

 More and more office products companies are including print within their range of services.
 It complements and diversifies the service that they provide to their customers, so print and office products are natural companions